A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 \subsection{Local constructions}

-For a reflexive sheaf over a complex analytic variety $X$ with at most quotient singularities in codimension-$2$, we first define the $\bQ$-Chern classes via metric Chern-forms analytically locally.
-We then define, in the case $X$ is algebraic, the $\bQ$-Chern classes for an algebraic reflexive sheaf as those of its analytification.
+For a reflexive sheaf over a complex analytic variety $X$ with only quotient singularities in codimension-$2$, we define the $\bQ$-Chern classes via metric Chern-forms analytically locally.
+We then define the $\bQ$-Chern classes for an algebraic reflexive sheaf as those of its analytification.
 We also discuss conditions that guarantee their vanishing considered as multilinear forms on the N\'eron-Severi space when $X$ is projective.\\[-5mm]